TG922/Selenium-Testing-Automated/README.md

-# Automated Testing of TheSparksFoundation Website using selenium
+# Automated Testing of Website TheSparksFoundation using python and selenium
 Sparks Foundation Web Development Internship Project : Automated Testing

 Here we have used selenium to create test cases to test the website